 R. v.
 G.D.

-Client on Vancouver Island charged with very serious allegations of sexual interference involving teenager in the neighbourhood.
+Client on Vancouver Island charged with very serious allegations of sexual interference involving teenager in the neighborhood.
 Allegations vehemently denied and challenged as being untrue.
-Prosecutor asked to re-visit charge approval and ultimately agreed that criminal charges were not warranted and case resolved with PEACE BOND prior to trial dates being set.
+Prosecutor asked to re-visit charge approval and ultimately agreed that criminal charges were not warranted and case resolved with PEACE BOND prior to trial date being set.

 R. v.
 A.B.